D4ryB3rry/CodeHeads-Discord-Bot/README.md

  /Description

-  -  This is an Bot for a DiscordServer who is in development stadium.
+  - This is an Bot for a DiscordServer, which is in development stadium.
-  -  We are building a Bot for Discord who will be able to react with multiple functions.
+  - We are building a Bot for Discord which will be able to react with multiple functions.

-     They will be:
+    There will be:

       ->Music PlugIn
       ->Moderative Commands
       ->BadWords Filter
-      ->AnEmbed with any ServerInfos / MemberInfos / RoleInfos ->
+      ->An embed with any ServerInfos / MemberInfos / RoleInfos

-  - We are working at it as fast as we can to get him ready to use in Server.
+  - We are working at it as fast as we can, to get him ready to use in our server.

 ---------------------------------------------------------------------------------------------------------------------